VorpalBlade/point_cloud_subsampler/README.md

 * `max_dist` (`double`, default: 4.0) - Maximum Euclidean distance from sensor in the plane (m)
 * `tf_timeout` (`double`, default: 0.1) - Timeout for waiting for TF transform (s)
 * `target_frame` (`string`, default: "base_footprint") - Target TF frame

+The slope coefficient might need some further explanation: Basically the range is multiplied with this value and added to min_z.
+This allows increasing the minimum height of obstacles the further away from the sensor to deal with errors that are range-dependent (such as noise from a stereo camera, as well as imprecise tilt alignment).